andrezero/andretorgal-site/src/pages/about/music.md

 ## Soon (or never)

-This list is incomplete.
+I have a few drives of takes, stems, bounces, whatnot .. but not much is mixed or mixable to be fair.

+I am talking about 20 years of recording in computers, since [CoolEdit](https://www.soundonsound.com/reviews/syntrillium-software-cool-edit-pro) circa 1998, through a myriad of of obscure DAWs all the way to my most recent favourite [StudioOne](https://www.presonus.com/products/Studio-One).

+Even in the last decade, on the small apartments of London and Barcelona.

-I recorded a lot more since I left Portugal.
-Back there I had a whole studio in our basement.
-I mean: 24 track analogue Mackie, monitors, full mic'ed drums, headphone mixers, pre-amps, the works..
+Back in Portugal I actually had a fully functional studio in our basement.
+I mean a 24 track analogue Mackie, monitors, full mic'ed drums, headphone mixers, pre-amps - the works.

 I was also in bands, pre web, even pre CD time.
 There were many demos, all recorded on tape, and I currently have none of that with me.